-Wondering what activities and attractions you can’t miss in the “Big D”?
+Wondering what activities and attractions you can’t miss in the “Triple D”?
 Our guide to the best things to do in Dallas is everything you need!

 Dallas, aka the Triple D, is a fascinating city to be a traveler.
-It’s a big city that’s a smaller blip on the tourist radar.
+It’s a big city that’s a smaller blip on the tourist radar – though it is home to many of the best things to do in Texas!

 Because of this, the best things to do in Dallas are loved by locals as much as travelers and there are no tourist traps in sight.